 SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities

 This statement focuses on the issues of accounting for transfers and servicing of financial assets and extinguishments of liabilities.
 This statement establishes statutory accounting principles for transfers and servicing of financial assets, including asset securitizations and securitizations of policy acquisition costs, extinguishments of liabilities, repurchase agreements, repurchase financing and reverse repurchase agreements, including dollar repurchase and dollar reverse repurchase agreements that are consistent with the Statutory Accounting Principles Statement of Concepts and Statutory Hierarchy (Statement of Concepts).
 This statement discusses generalized situations.
 Facts and circumstances and specific contracts need to be considered carefully in applying this statement.
 Securitizations of nonfinancial assets are outside the scope of this statement.
 Transfers of financial assets that are in substance real estate shall be accounted for in accordance with SSAP No. 40R—Real Estate Investments.
-Additionally, retained beneficial interests from the sale of loan-backed or structured securities are to be accounted for in accordance with SSAP No. 43R—Loan-Backed and Structured Securities, Revised.
+Additionally, retained beneficial interests from the sale of asset-backed securities are to be accounted for in accordance with the statutory accounting statement that is applicable to the investment retained.
+If the retained security does not qualify for reporting as a bond under the bond definition detailed in SSAP No. 26R, it shall be reported as a debt security that does not qualify as a bond in scope of SSAP No. 21R—Other Admitted Assets.

 Upon completion of a transfer of an entire financial asset or a group of entire financial assets that satisfies the conditions to be accounted for as a sale (see paragraph 8), the transferor (seller) shall: